xvik/gradle-prod-frontend-plugin/README.md

 ### Usage

-Plugin suppose to be used for situations when *nodejs tools is an overkill*.
+Plugin suppose to be used for situations when *nodejs is an overkill*.
 If you already use nodejs, then this plugin is useless for you.

 For example, small SPA application (e.g. vue.js based) or used bootstrap.